ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 DATAGRAM frame with a stream.
 If an intermediary receives a QUIC DATAGRAM frame whose payload is too short to allow parsing the Quarter Stream ID field, the intermediary MUST treat it as an HTTP/3 connection error of type H3_GENERAL_PROTOCOL_ERROR.
-Intermediaries MUST ignore any HTTP/3 Datagram fields after the Quarter Stream ID.
+Since the Context ID is optional and its use is negotiated end-to-end (and extensions MAY change this negotiation in a way which is opaque to intermediaries), intermediaries have no way of definitely knowing whether the Context ID field is present or absent.
+Because of this, intermediaries MUST ignore any HTTP/3 Datagram fields after the Quarter Stream ID.

 Endpoints parse both the Quarter Stream ID field and the Context ID field in order to associate the QUIC DATAGRAM frame with a stream and context within